top of page

 Exploring Birth, Early Life & Adult Identity

-A Born Identity is an independent inquiry into how our birth body and the managing mind form the foundation of who we become.
-At the moment of birth, a physical organism (I) enters its first test of survival.
-Total biological dependency is either met, supported, interrupted, or overwhelmed, and the body adapts accordingly.
-That adaptation happens before any language, belief, or choice.
-It is not psychological.
-It is physiological.
-Over time, the managing mind develops around that early configuration, organising behaviour, identity, and relationship in service of survival of the organism.
+On entering this life, our umbilical cord is detached and we experience that first physiological reaction as a separate being.
+Over time, our emotions and the managing mind develop around that early configuration, organising behaviour, identity, and relationship in service of survival of the organism.
 This project exists to examine that original configuration and the structures built to maintain it, not as theory or therapy, but as a grounded exploration of how birth continues to live within the adult body and shape the life we experience.

 An Invitation to Support